reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

-In the beginning, we passed the `value` prop down from the Board to show numbers from 1 to 9 in every Square.
-Then we replaced the numbers with an "X" mark determined by Square's own state.
+In the beginning, we [passed the `value` prop down](#passing-data-through-props) from the Board to show numbers from 1 to 9 in every Square.
+In a different previous step, we replaced the numbers with an "X" mark [determined by Square's own state](#making-an-interactive-component).
 This is why Square currently ignores the `value` prop passed to it by the Board.

-However, now we want to lift the state of individual Square components into the parent Board component.
-We will modify the Board's `renderSquare` method to pass the current `value` from the Board state to each individual Square as a prop.
-The `value` prop will either be `'X'`, `'O'`, or `null` for empty squares.
+We will now use the prop passing mechanism again.
+We will modify the Board to instruct each individual Square about its current value (`'X'`, `'O'`, or `null`).
+We have already defined the `squares` array in the Board's constructor, and we will modify the Board's `renderSquare` method to read from it:

 ```javascript{2}
   renderSquare(i) {